 I’m married but I travel by myself a lot.
 As a matter of fact, 80% of my travel is done solo.
 My husband and I have different styles of travel and there are parts of the world that Jack has no desire to visit.
-I’m too cheap and independent to join a group tour, so the next thing you know, I’ve found myself traveling solo – and female – to countries such as Nicaragua, Ethiopia, Kyrgyzstan, etc. I’ve done solo road trips in Florida, Alabama, Missouri, California where I slept in my car in urban areas (not recommended) or in a campground (so a better option).
+I’m too cheap and independent to join a group tour, so the next thing you know, I’ve found myself traveling solo – and female – to countries such as Nicaragua, Ethiopia, Kyrgyzstan, etc. I’ve done solo road trips in Florida, Alabama, Missouri, California where I slept in my car in urban areas, in cheap motels, or in campgrounds.

 I attributed my comfort in traveling solo from the a couple of things: